Amit-Gabay/Compiler/README.md

 As part of the compilation process, the L code being translated into an Intermediate Representation code (IR code), which eventually being translated into MIPS assembly.

+The compiler is powered by JFlex & CUP.

 ### Usage
 In order to create (compile🤯) the compiler, use `make compile`;